Tricklebyte/SQLProcTester/README.md

 ## Result Model
   **SQLProcTester.SpExecResult**
-<br/> Execute Result Model - Contains execution information and row results when applicable
+<br/> Execution Result Model Prperties - Contains execution information and row results when applicable
 * **Duration (long)** - Elapsed time of execution (milliseconds)
 * **ReturnValue (int)** - Will be the returnValue for query procedures, and the number of rows affected for non-query procedures.
 * **ResultText (string)** - Execution information written by SpSqlClient including error info.
 * **DBRows (List\<DbRow>)** - Each DBRow model represents one row of data returned from a procedure that queries data
+<Br/> Execution Result Model Comparator Method
+* **IsEquivalent(SpExecResult) : bool

 ## Example Unit Test